Rock-Village.com

 Paul took command of the ship.

 And then worked the engines himself.
-(Guess they need a few more sailors.)
+(Guess they need more one sailor.)

 The signs explained how the post office was a favorite of the crew, since they could receive news from home and stay in touch.